Academic Standards of Progress

 * Zero-level transitional studies course grades are not used in grade point average (GPA) computation.

 ** An “I” grade is given by an instructor when it is appropriate to allow a student the opportunity to complete required course work after the term has officially ended.
 An “I” grade may be given only when the instructor determines that unusual and extenuating circumstances beyond the student’s control prevented completion of the course during the term.
 A student receiving “I” grade should outline a plan for the submission of work with the instructor.
 The student must complete outstanding work at least one week prior to the last day of the next full term (fall, spring, summer) in order for the instructor to have adequate time to grade the work and submit the final grade before the deadline.
 The instructor must submit a grade change from “I” to a standard grade (A, B, C, D or F) by the end of the working day on the last day of the subsequent full semester.
 Otherwise, the “I” grade is changed automatically to an “F.” In some programs, students may be required to complete outstanding work in a shorter period of time to continue in the program.
-The date of the completion, in this case, is to be determined by the instructor and the records office will enter the date.
+The date of the completion, in this case, is to be determined by the instructor and the Registrar’s Office will enter the date.
 Completion dates assigned are not to extend the past subsequent term.

 Repeated Grade Policy